 Corporate income tax

-German income tax for individuals in 2024 continues to apply a progressive tax scale, where rates start at 14% for low incomes and go up to 45% for incomes above a certain threshold.
-In addition, an additional “wealth tax” (Reichensteuer) is applied for ultra-high incomes.
-The system provides for a number of exemptions and deductions, such as for education and social insurance, allowing for a reduced tax base.
+The progressive German income tax scale for individuals in 2024 applies rates beginning from 14% for low-income earners to as high as 45% for amounts above the threshold.
+In addition, a surtax-payer is charged an additional “wealth tax” (Reichensteuer) for ultra-high earnings.
+The system provides for several exemptions and deductions, such as education and social insurance, to allow for a reduced tax base.

 Social contributions

-The social insurance system in Germany is financed by social contributions equally distributed between employers and employees.
-The total rate of social contributions includes pension, health, unemployment and care insurance, amounting to about 40 per cent of wages, of which half is paid by the employer and the other half by the employee.
-This ensures a high level of social protection for the population.
+Social contributions, equally shared by employers and employees pay for the social insurance in Germany.
+Altogether, the total rate of the social contributions includes pension, health, unemployment, and care insurance and amounts to about 40 per cent of wages, half of which are paid by the employer and another half by the employee.
+Hence, a high level of social protection is guaranteed to the population.

 VAT